This article will use the term "woman" instead of "mother" in recognition that some women will experience childbirth for an intended parent.

-Some of the more popular options include: Lamaze, Bradley Method, Hypnobirth, Birthing from Within, and The Alexander Technique.
+Some of the more popular options include: Lamaze, Bradley Method, Hypnobirth, and Birthing from Within.
 Below are some simple descriptions of each, what they will teach; as well as at what point in pregnancy they are recommended to be taken..

-Lamaze is probably the most heard of method, since it has become a generic term for childbirth class in general.
-The goal of a Lamaze class is not to push having a natural, medication free birth; but to inform on all the options and to teach confidence; as well as how to keep birth simple and safe.
-Natural strategies like rhythmic breathing, hydrotherapy, massage, position changes and walking to deal during delivery are taught and include partner participation.
+Lamaze is probably the most well-known of methods, since it has become a generic term for childbirth classes in general.
+The philosophy of Lamaze is not to push having a natural, medication free birth; but to inform on all the options, to teach confidence, as well as how to keep birth simple and safe.
+Natural strategies like rhythmic breathing, hydrotherapy, massage, position changes and walking to deal with labor are taught and include partner participation.

 Class content will include:

-Bradley is a 12-week course where natural childbirth is the goal.
+Bradley is a 12-week course, where natural childbirth is the end goal.
 Its focus is on self-awareness, and emphasizes relaxation.
 It encourages the partner to play an active part in helping the woman to deal with the pain and stress of her labor.
-Therefore, a person able to act as a continuous coach (Partner/Doula/midwife) is required, since they are the main support of the laboring woman.
+Therefore, a person able to act as a continuous coach (partner/doula/midwife) is required, since they will be the main support of the laboring woman.

 This course is 12 weeks long.
-Therefore, it is required to be started in the second trimester.
+Therefore, it is required to start no later than the second trimester.

 Class content will include:

-Hypno-Birth should be started in the second trimester so it can be practiced well before baby’s guess date.
+Hypno-Birth should be started in the second trimester, so that it can be practiced well before baby’s guess date.
 A support person is encouraged, but is not required for success.

-More great information about this approach and its different methods can be found at: http://www.bradleybirth.com/ http://www.webmd.com/baby/features/hypnobirthing-calmer-natural-childbirth - 2
+More great information about this approach and its different techniques can be found at: http://www.webmd.com/baby/features/hypnobirthing-calmer-natural-childbirth - 2

 Birthing from Within is a series preparing women to give “birth-in-awareness” and as a “rite of passage”.
 Its goal is not to achieve a specific birth outcome, but to feel good about telling the story later, no matter how baby’s birth was achieved.
 Instructors use a multi-sensory approach, which includes art and writing assignments designed to help mothers discover the process.
 These classes can be started as late as the third trimester.